AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #44

-Multi-tenancy — isolated namespaces per tenant
+Multi-tenancy — isolated namespaces per tenant done

 Tenant isolation: separate correction stores, promotion logs, audit logs, rate limits, and model bindings per tenant.